visual storytelling

 Coca-Cola’s “Share a Coke” Campaign

-Coca-Cola’s Share a Coke campaign is an excellent example of visual storytelling in brand voice and advertising.
+Coca-Cola’s Share a Coke campaign is a prime example of innovative visual storytelling in modern advertising.

 The visuals of individualized bottles and feelings of elation conveyed by recipients made this campaign successful in creating positive associations between the brand and its consumers.